Skip to content

 }

 Redirect the customer's browser to the provided url.
-After authentication, the customer will be redirected back to your return_url.
+After authentication, the gateway processes the transaction and redirects the customer back to your return_url.
+See After Authentication for details on verifying the transaction status.

 Form Submit Flow